Bylaws

 Section 1: Nominations

-Nominations shall begin February 1st.
-In order for nominee information to be included in the pre-election mailing to the general membership, submissions must be made by April 1st.
+1. ORID shall accept nominations beginning February 1st.
+In order for nominee information to be included in the pre-election mailing to the general membership, submissions must be made one month prior to the Spring Membership Meeting .

-A list of the nominees and their backgrounds shall be provided to ORID members no later than two weeks prior to the business meeting.
+2. A list of the nominees and their backgrounds shall be provided to ORID members no later than two weeks prior to the Membership Meeting.

 Section 2: Elections/Voting

-Elections shall be held at the Spring general meeting.
+1. Elections shall be held at the Spring Membership Meeting.
 Proxies may be sent in lieu of a voting member who cannot attend the meeting.
-New officers shall begin office July 1st the first day of the membership year.
+New officers shall begin office July 1st.

-Election results shall be confirmed and announced during the Spring ORID general meeting as well as in the following newsletter.
+4. Election results shall be confirmed and announced during the Spring ORID Membership Meeting as well as in the following newsletter.

-In the event of a tie, a run-off election shall be held during the Spring general meeting.
+6. In the event of a tie, a run-off election shall be held during the Spring Membership Meeting.

 ARTICLE VII: MEETINGS

-Section 1: Spring General Meeting / Board of Directors Meetings
+Section 1: General Membership Meetings / Board of Directors Meetings

-All motions, except those related to bylaws, shall be passed with a simple majority of the voting members present.
+3. All motions, except those related to bylaws, shall be passed with a simple majority of the voting members present, remotely or in person.

 ARTICLE VIII: DUES

-A decision to raise or lower dues by more than 10% shall be authorized by a two-thirds vote of the voting membership present at any general business meeting.
+1. A decision to raise or lower dues by more than 10% shall be authorized by a two-thirds vote of the voting membership present at any Membership Meeting.

-A written notice of the motion to change dues shall be communicated in written or electronic form to each member two weeks prior to the date of the next business meeting.
+2. A written notice of the motion to change dues shall be communicated in written or electronic form to each member two weeks prior to the date of the next Membership Meeting.

 ARTICLE IX: AMENDMENTS